wmtorode/mechaffinity/README.md

 `lowestPossibleDecay` : the lowest amount of a pilots experience with a chassis can decay to `removeAffinityAfter` overrides this value. this is counted in deployements

+`decayByModulo` : when set to true, decay is changed to 1 point for every `missionsBeforeDecay` instead of 1 point for every mission after `missionsBeforeDecay` missions

 `globalAffinities` : a list of `affinityLevel` objects. these will aplly to all pilot-chassis combos.
 Note that affinity levels are additive

 `chassisAffinities` : a list of `ChassisAfinity` objects.
 These apply only to pilots-chassis combos that are called out by the affinity.
 Note these are additive with global affinities.

+`quirkAffinities` : a list of `QuirkAffinity` objects.
+These apply only to pilots-chassis combos equiped with the defined gear that are called out by the affinity.
+Note these are additive with all other affinities.

 ### affinityLevel objects